 XHTML: Every element is case sensitive and must be used in lower case only.

-XHTML: In XHTML, well-formedness errors are all fatal
+XHTML: Well-formedness errors are all fatal

 HTML: In HTML, the XML declaration is treated like a bogus comment or in other words it is forbidden.
 Even though, you can use the charset attribute with the meta element.